Catechism Level 7: Theology

 We offer four levels of catechism classes, each on a two-year rotation.
 This allows students to take up to 8 years of catechism classes without repeating any material.
 Students who have only taken one year of a given level are welcome and encouraged to take the second year before moving on.

-We will read carefully and consider deeply the serious concerns that those outside the Church had/have with Orthodox Christianity, as well as the profundity with which St. John of Damascus rose to the challenge to defend the faith and inspire future generations to do the same.
+Students will read carefully and consider deeply the serious concerns that those outside the Church had/have with Orthodox Christianity, as well as the profundity with which St. John of Damascus rose to the challenge to defend the faith and inspire future generations to do the same.

 - An Exact Exposition of the Orthodox Faith by St. John of Damascus